BoredHackerBlog/suricata_testing/README.md

 Install suricata. `apt install suricata` on ubuntu works.

-make sure the rules have `alert http any any -> any any `
+make sure the rules have `alert http any any -> any any ` (obviously change http to whatever protocol)

 edit the suricata.yaml file to point to folder where suricata.rules is or put your suricata.rules file in /tmp